What is Customer retention?

 Your returning customers are your most significant and most frequent spenders.
 They also become your biggest promoters down the road, as they refer friends and family, thereby sending more business through your virtual doors.

-That is why organizations invest millions, sometimes even billions, every year into customer retention programs with the primary intent of boosting customer satisfaction, loyalty and encouraging their customers to spend more.
+That is why organizations invest millions, sometimes even billions, every year into customer retention programs to boost customer satisfaction and loyalty and encourage their customers to spend more.

-While there is a certain appeal and excitement that comes with landing new clients, customer retention should be where you are concentrating your efforts.
+While a certain appeal and excitement come with landing new clients, customer retention should be where you concentrate your efforts.